Still The Uncrowned Queen?

 Having renewed her faith in God, Cox's performances were strictly limited to singing in the Patton Street Church of God choir.
 Her fellow choir members were probably unaware of who she truly was!

-Ida Cox was a main attraction in New York that week.
-She even appeared on Merv Griffin's quiz show, Play Your Hunch, in which the blindfolded contestants were unsuccessful in guessing who was belting out, "Put Your Arms Around Me, Honey, Hold Me Tight."
-Westergaard indicates that Griffin "was very gracious in talking with her."
+While in New York, Ida Cox was a main attraction, even appearing on Merv Griffin's NBC quiz show, Play Your Hunch.
+The blindfolded contestants were unsuccessful in guessing who was belting out "Put Your Arms Around Me, Honey, Hold Me Tight."

 Indeed, a star had come to town and anything less than celebrity treatment would have been insulting.